PAS Field Revitalization Project: Outdoor Space Reimagined

 2024

 Planning resumed for the remaining, incomplete parts of the project.
-Project leaders from PAS confirmed contacts from Penn, SDP, and the Water Department.
-The HSA board voted and approved saving $100,000 from its reserve funds to go towards the field project.
+Project leaders from PAS confirmed contacts from University of Pennsylvania (Penn), School District of Philadelphia (SDP), and the Philadelphia Water Department (PWD).
+The Home and School Association (HSA) board voted and approved saving $100,000 from its reserve funds to go towards the field project.

 2025